rvikaas/Coffee-Sales-Insights/README.md

 **Recommendation**: Ensure card terminals are available and promote contactless payment options.
 Introduce special discounts or offers to customers who pay using cards.
 Focus on improving online payment methods.
 -	**Insight**: New customers are relatively higher than the returning customers.
 **Recommendation**: Introduce loyalty programs and promote offers for second time customers and customers having loyalty cards.

+## 🧠Learnings
+- Connecting Mysql database to PowerBI.
+- Using window functions in sql (lag() for MoM changes).
+- Using CTEs for managing queries. .